wangziqi2013/wangziqi2013.github.io/_posts/2018-04-04-cc-in-dbms-a-step-towards-the-integration-of-occ-and-locking.markdown

 the validation for OCC transactions, except that we only test the optimistic part, i.e. for committed transactions, the OL transaction only tests its unlocked read against their write sets; For all active 2PL and OL transactions, the OL transaction only tests its unlocked write against their read sets.

+The last section of the paper looses the constraints that read locks cannot be granted during validation a little bit.
+Actually, as long as the data item being requested is not in the write set of the current committing transaction, the read lock can be granted.
+The CC manager just needs to check the incoming read lock request against the write set of the committing transaction.